 What Can You Do after Two Weeks?

-At the two week stage, you should be able to start resuming normal activities.
+At the two week stage, you are able to resume back to normal activities.
 Our patients are able to return to work two weeks after a hair transplant.
 At this point, pain and discomfort should be manageable, allowing you to take on most jobs without any stress.

-You should also be able to take up exercise at this point and attend the gym if you’d like.
-It is usually advised that you don’t take up heavy exercise before this point due to the risk of infection from sweating.
-However, at the two week stage, any risk of infection is likely to be greatly reduced due to the scabs now starting to heal and fall off.
-To be safe, it’s worth taking a bath or shower immediately after doing any heavy exercise.
+You are able to take up exercise at this point and attend the gym if you’d like.
+It is crucial that you don’t take up heavy exercise before this point due to the risk of infection from sweating.
+However, at the two week stage, you are able to workout at the gym and play any form of sports.
+To be safe, it’s worth taking a bath or shower immediately after doing any exercise.

-There are hair products that can be prescribed at this point to help minimise hair loss and promote future hair growth, contact KSL Clinic to find out more.
+There are preventative treatments available that can be provided to help minimise hair loss and promote future hair growth, contact KSL Clinic to find out more.
 If you have any questions or concerns, it’s always worth talking to your doctor.
+Learn more about hair transplantation in the UK.